Otto Loewi Forschungszentrum

 • Duration: 2021-2025

-• Funding body: Med Uni Graz
+• Funding body: Medical University of Graz

 Compartment specific immunophenotyping in Chronic Obstructive Pulmonary Disease

-• Chronic obstructive pulmonary disease (COPD) is a highly heterologous disease with several know phenotypes, these can be distinguished by the pathology, degree of inflammation, or response to treatment.
+• Chronic obstructive pulmonary disease (COPD) is a highly heterogenous disease with several know phenotypes, these can be distinguished by the pathology, degree of inflammation, or response to treatment.
 The presence of pulmonary hypertension (PH) in patients with COPD is associated with even worse survival.
 However, there is only limited knowledge how the compartment specific inflammatory profile overlaps in COPD and contributes to pathogenic remodelling.
 This project investigates whether the inflammatory cell profile exhibits a compartmental specific fingerprint and discriminates between different COPD phenotypes.

 • Duration: 2021-2025

-• Funding body: Docfund RespImmun, FWF
+• Funding body: FWF DOC 129, RespImmun

 Leigh Marsh